On topological graphs with at most four crossings per edge: Proof of Theorem

 Therefore, assume that $ch_2(f)=2/3$ and denote by $t'$ the $1$-triangle to which $f$ has contributed charge in Step~3.
 Suppose without loss of generality that $f$ contributes charge to $t'$ through the edge that is opposite to the edge through which $f$ contributes charge to $t_1$ (see Figure~\ref{fig:ch_4-1-quad-2}).
 Note that $t'$ must share an edge (of $M(G)$) with $f$, for otherwise, as before, $|V(g_1)| \geq 2$.
 Let $B$ be the vertex of $G$ that is incident to $t'$.
 Since $t'$ receives charge in Step~3, both of its neighbors are $1$-triangles.
 However, this implies that there are two parallel edges whose endpoints are $A$ and $B$. \end{proof}

-\textbf{Step 5: Finish charging $1$-triangles.} Let $t'$ be a $1$-triangle, let $f'$ be the wedge-neighbor of $t'$ and let $e'$ be the edge of $M(G)$ that is shared by $f'$ and the wedge of $t'$.
-If $ch_4(t')<0$ then $f'$ contributes $1/6$ units of charge to $t'$ through $e'$ (see Figure~\ref{fig:steps345} for an illustration).$ \leftrightsquigarrow$
+\textbf{Step 5: Finish charging $1$-triangles.} Let $t$ be a $1$-triangle, let $f$ be the wedge-neighbor of $t$ and let $e$ be the edge of $f$ at which $t$ is a wedge-neighbor of $f$.
+If $ch_4(t)<0$ then $f$ contributes $1/6$ units of charge to $t$ through $e$ (see Figure~\ref{fig:steps45} for an illustration).$ \leftrightsquigarrow$

+It follows from Observation~\ref{obs:one-wedge-neighbor} and the definition of Steps 1--5 that a face contributes charge at most once through each of its edges.

 \begin{obs} Let $f$ be a face and let $e$ be an edge of $f$.
-Then $f$ contributes charge through $e$ at most once during the discharging steps 1--5. \end{obs}
+Then $f$ contributes charge through $e$ at most once during Steps 1--5. \end{obs}

 \begin{prop} For every face $f$ that is not a $0$-pentagon we have $ch_5(f) \geq 0$. \end{prop}